-The Homefinding and Fostering Agency requires any person who has reason to believe that they are suffering, or likely to suffer, significant harm to inform the child/young person's Social Worker and Supervising Social Worker and record all relevant information.
+The Homefinding and Fostering Agency requires any person who has reason to believe that a child is suffering, or likely to suffer, significant harm to inform the agencies safeguarding lead and the child/young person's Social Worker and record all relevant information.
 In the case of verbal disclosure, wherever possible quote the actual words used by the child.